prisong97/prisong97.github.io/about.md

 ## A Quick Introduction!

 Hi!
 My name is Priscilla, and I am a rising Mathematical, Computational and Statistical Sciences (MCS) senior at Yale-NUS College.
 Very soon, I will be embarking on my Capstone project, a year long research module that culminates in a final report.
-This website serves as a centralised medium for me to gather material and consolidate my learning.
+This website serves as a centralised medium for me to consolidate my learning.

 ## Some fun facts